-Gets or sets the height of rows that contain the cell range.
+Gets or sets the height of rows that contain this cell range.

-This example demonstrates how to control the row height on a worksheet.
+This example demonstrates how to control the row height in a worksheet.

 Set Height for Individual Rows